itamarhaber/redis-io-hugo/content/commands/xpending.md

-{
-  "title": "XPENDING",
-  "summary": "Return information and entries from a stream consumer group pending entries list, that are messages fetched but never acknowledged.", "group": "stream",
-  "tags": [
-    "Command",
-    "Stream"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(N) with N being the number of elements returned, so asking for a small fixed number of entries per call is O(1).
-O(M), where M is the total number of entries scanned when used with the IDLE filter.
-When the command returns just the summary and the list of consumers is small, it runs in O(1) time; otherwise, an additional O(N) time for iterating every consumer.", "since": "5.0.0",
-  "return_summary": "@array-reply, specifically:\n\nThe command returns data in different format depending on the way it is\ncalled, as previously explained in this page.
-However the reply is always\nan array of items.", "history": [
-    [
-      "6.2.0",
-      "Added the `IDLE` option and exclusive range intervals."
-    ]
-  ],
-  "syntax": "key group [[IDLE min-idle-time] start end count [consumer]]", "acl_categories": [
-    "stream",
-    "slow"
-  ]
-}

 Fetching data from a stream via a consumer group, and not acknowledging such data, has the effect of creating *pending entries*.
 This is well explained in the [XREADGROUP](/commands/xreadgroup) command, and even better in our